jecreative/Django-Blog/README.md

 ## Django Blog

-A simple blog app built with Django and Python.
+A simple blog app built with Python and the Django framework.

 Created following Corey Schafer's series on Django.